 - You must also send a verified/attested copy to the General Contractor and whoever hired you, if not the General Contractor, and you must send proof that you sent the verified/attested copy of the bond to the public authority.

 If you work in Kentucky, it is essential that you have a grasp of the information above.
 Your lien rights are in place to protect you and filing a valid construction lien in a timely manner is the best way you can ensure you are financially compensated for the work you do.
-If you are still searching for Kentucky’s lien and bond claim forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your lien or bond claim, and do it the right way, contact a professional Kentucky lien lawyer who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 A valid lien is your golden ticket to payment.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,